Uberi/University-Notes/MATH135/MATH135.md

 ### 16/10/13

-;wip: there's a new assignment coming out today.

 A linear Diophantine equation **in two variables** is any equation of the form $ax + by = c$, with $a, b, c \in \mb{Z}$, and we seek $x, y \in \mb{Z}$.

 In other words, we seek only integer solutions.